JanssenProject/jans/docs/cedarling/uniffi/cedarling-kotlin.md

    ```
    In `target/release`, you should find the `libcedarling_uniffi.dylib` (if Mac OS), `libcedarling_uniffi.so` (if Linux OS), or `libcedarling_uniffi.dll` (if Windows OS) file, depending on the operating system you are using.
 !!! note
-    You can use pre-built `libcedarling_uniffi.so` from the [Jans releases page](https://github.com/JanssenProject/jans/releases).
+    You can use pre-built `libcedarling_uniffi.so` from the [Jans releases page](https://github.com/JanssenProject/jans/releases) if you are using Linux OS.

 - Generate the bindings for Kotlin by running the command below.
 Replace `{build_file}` with `libcedarling_uniffi.dylib`, `libcedarling_uniffi.so`, or `libcedarling_uniffi.dll`, depending on which file is generated in `target/release`.
    ```bash